 If you get shingles, you can help keep the virus from spreading by keeping the rash covered at all times and getting treatment if you need it.

-People with shingles need to stay away from newborn babies, pregnant women, anyone with a weakened immune system, or anyone who is not immune to chickenpox until the rash is completely healed.
+People with shingles can spread it pretty easily.
+Until their rash is completely healed, they need to stay away from newborn babies, pregnant women, anyone with a weakened immune system, or anyone who is not vaccinated against chickenpox.
 So teens who get shingles may need to stay home from school for a while.
 It all depends on the person and the situation.
 Your doctor will give you advice.